csev/dj4e/assn/dj4e_errors.md

 look closely at every line of <a href="dj4e_tutpaw/file-manage-py-good.png" target="_blank">the correct file</a>
 and fix your file.
 Usually the problem is indentation, a line has been deleted or something was moved around.

+And if you are reading this after you made a mistake and edited your `manage.py` - here is a fresh copy of the file you can use:

+Fresh copy of [manage.py](dj4e_install/manage.py.txt) (link)

 If you see a `SyntaxError` in 'manage.py' in the shell
 ------------------------------------------------------